uleadapp/vps/docs/masternode_vps.md

 ## Intro

-This project started as handy bash script to setup my $ulead masternodes in 2018 when there was almost zero documentation and anything that existed was either $ulead specific, sucked and in most cases both.
-For that reason, i started to work on a not-so-sucking way to install a lot of different masternodes with next to none manual intervention.
+This project started as handy bash script to setup my $ulead masternodes in 2019 when there was almost zero documentation and anything that existed was either $ulead specific, sucked and in most cases both.
+For that reason, we started to work on a not-so-sucking way to install a lot of different masternodes with next to none manual intervention.

 <img src="images/masternode_vps/intro.png" alt="introduction" class="inline"/>